-The exhibits at the Center for Wooden Boats are not hidden behind glass.
-Instead, the wooden boats that make up this museum are out on the water, waiting to be touched and boarded.
-More than 100 historical boats are docked here and you can climb aboard and learn all about their history from a well-informed staff and dedicated volunteers.
-Talk to craftspeople currently restoring many classic wooden boats.
-Ask questions.
-Who knows, you may want to volunteer yourself.
-Admission is free, and donations are accepted.
+Founded by Dick Wagner around 1970, the Center for Wooden Boats upholds the legacy and heritage associated with the Pacific Northwest area's maritime past.
+This outpost at the South Lake Union campus is one of the two sites where the wooden boats are displayed.
+The unique feature of this museum is that the exhibits are not hidden behind glass.
+Instead, the wooden boats that make up this museum are out on the water, waiting to be boarded.
+Numerous historical boats are docked here and you can climb aboard and learn all about their history from a well-informed staff and dedicated volunteers.

 The African American community has a pronounced presence in the US.
 Their history and culture is documented and preserved at the Northwest African American Museum (NAAM).
 Situated in the heart of Seattle, this museum opened its doors to the public in 2008, and has generated wide interest among history & culture researchers and enthusiasts all alike.
 The museum is sprawled across 17,000 square feet and exhibits the works of eminent African American artists.
 A five-panel series chronicles the life and times of George Washington Bush, the first African American in the city.
 Besides its exciting museum pieces, NAAM also houses a beautiful gift shop filled with collectibles.
 Refresh yourself at the on-site cafe, after taking a round of the museum.
 NAAM is worth a visit!

 Located right on the University of Washington campus, Burke Museum is a natural history museum.
 Exhibits are separated into three main divisions of anthropology, geology and zoology, and focus on the natural and cultural history of the Pacific Northwest.
 View totem poles, fossils, including the Northwest's only dinosaur skeleton, and many wonders of taxidermy.
 View displays of Native American art, gems and minerals native to the area.